Biblical Prophecy

 Psalms 81:11 ESV

 There are different ways God communicates prophetic messages to us.
-We see in Jeremiah 1 and in Ezekiel 13 both say the Word of the Lord came to me.
+In Jeremiah 1 and Ezekiel 13, both say the Word of the Lord came to me.

 4 Now the word of the Lord came to me, saying,